cereallarceny/flipbook/README.md

 ### What can a Flipbook contain?

 Anything!
 Books... movies... music... software... anything that can be represented as a series of bytes can be encoded into a Flipbook.

-### Why?

-The ubiquity of QR codes in daily life has made them a popular tool for sharing information.
-But the medium is inherently limited to payloads of small sizes.
-While larger payloads can be supported (to a point), the resulting QR code becomes too difficult to scan reliably.

 ## Libraries